Morning cough vector

 9. Bronchitis

-Bronchitis, an inflammation of the bronchial tubes, often leads to a morning cough that produces mucus.
-It can be acute, typically following a cold or respiratory infection, or chronic, commonly seen in smokers.
+Bronchitis, characterized by inflammation of the bronchial tubes, can cause a persistent morning cough that often produces mucus.
+It can be acute—commonly following a cold or respiratory virus—or chronic, frequently due to long-term exposure to irritants like cigarette smoke.

 10. Environmental Irritants